How to Set & Use TypeScript Default Parameters

 Using Default Parameter Values Effectively

-- Use default parameters for optional settings or configurations.
+- Use default parameters for optional configuration or behavior flags

 return {